walt-id/waltid-ssikit-docs/usage-examples/verifiable-credentials/verification-policies.md

 Some policies may require a parameter or argument for execution.
 The parameter is indicated in the policy list output, together with the expected data type.

+**CLI**

-The **CLI** allows for specifying a parameter with the verification policy, by this special syntax:
+The **CLI** allows for specifying a parameter with the verification policy, using the syntax: `PolicyName='{...}'`, where the argument is given as a JSON Object, shown here as `{...}`.

+In this example we verify a credential by the parameterless **SignaturePolicy** and the parameterized **ChallengePolicy**:

 ```
-ssikit vc verify -p ChallengePolicy='{ "challenges": [ "362df5ec-37ab-46a7-aa71-767d8f277b69" ] }' src/test/resources/rego/VerifiableId.json
+ssikit vc verify -p SignaturePolicy -p ChallengePolicy='{ "challenges": [ "362df5ec-37ab-46a7-aa71-767d8f277b69" ] }' src/test/resources/rego/VerifiableId.json
 ```

-In above example, we verify the challenge of the credential to be one of the challenges given in the ChallengePolicyArg argument.
+The challenge policy checks that the challenge of the credential is one of the challenges given in the ChallengePolicyArg argument.

+**REST API**

-An example using the Auditor REST API, with the parameterless **SignaturePolicy** and the parameterized **ChallengePolicy** would look like this:
+The same example using the **Auditor REST API**, with the parameterless **SignaturePolicy** and the parameterized **ChallengePolicy** would look like this:

 `POST /v1/verify`